Stream processing in python, especially for UIs.

 terminado provides a terminal for tornado, for quick and dirty interaction.

-This feels over-engineered to me, but looks easy.
+This feels over-engineered to me, but looks easy for some common cases.

 GUI toolkits using threads